 If you’re a current student interested in studying abroad, you should discuss your options with your International Mobility Coordinator (IMC) within your School and attend a Study Abroad Team information session to find out when you can study abroad and which partners are the best fit for your programme of study.
 All advice, information, links to briefing sessions can be found by self-registering on the Study Abroad module in Canvas.

 Applying to study abroad

-LJMU offers students the chance to study abroad for a semester or a year in one of our partner universities in Europe or the USA.
-Students are encouraged to research potential locations and partners before applying and attend one of the information sessions led by the Go Abroad Team.
+LJMU offers students the chance to study abroad for a semester or a year in one of our partner universities in Europe or Globally.
+Students are encouraged to research potential locations and partners before applying and attend one of the information sessions led by the Study Abroad Team.